MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 When a user asks the bot to do something that requires the bot to have the user logged in, the bot can use an `OAuthPrompt` to initiate retrieving a token for a given connection.
 The `OAuthPrompt` creates a token retrieval flow that consists of:

 1. Checking to see if the Azure Bot Service already has a token for the current user and connection.
 If there is a token, the token is returned.
-1. If Azure Bot Service does not have a cached token, an `OAuthCard` is created which is a sign in button the user can click on.
+1. If Azure Bot Service does not have a cached token, an `OAuthCard` is created which is a sign-in button the user can click on.
-1. After the user clicks on the `OAuthCard` sign in button, Azure Bot Service will either send the bot the user's token directly or will present the user with a 6-digit authentication code to enter in the chat window.
+1. After the user clicks on the `OAuthCard` sign-in button, Azure Bot Service will either send the bot the user's token directly or will present the user with a 6-digit authentication code to enter in the chat window.
 1. If the user is presented with an authentication code, the bot then exchanges this authentication code for the user's token.

 The following sections describe how the sample implements some common authentication tasks.